Varieties: Cabernet Sauvignon

 While Cape Merchants were trading in sugar and spice

 Pirates were drinking and dancing and rolling the dice

 Long Ben – as fierce as he was tall,

-looted and pillaged and scavenged from all.
+looted and pillaged and scavenged from all

-A fresh, dry and vibrant Rose made via direct pressing of Merlot providing a wine with an alluring salmon colour and appealing drinkability.
+A fresh, dry and vibrant Rosé made via direct pressing of Cabernet Sauvignon providing a wine with an alluring salmon colour and appealing drinkability.

 Fermentation and Ageing:

 The Cabernet Sauvignon ripened in late February.
 The grapes were hand-picked and pressed directly after destemming in order to obtain light pink juice.
 The resultant light pink juice fermented for 14 days at 12 degrees Celsius and spent a further four months on full lees to provide fullness and body to the wine.